 You will receive the $10 reward plus an exclusive password-protected link to view the ENTIRE FINISHED FILM for 24 hours when it is released in December.
 (See the "Why can't I download the film?" section near the bottom of the page to explain why we're doing this.)Estimated delivery:

 You will receive all of the above plus a 365 car magnet and "Proclamation of Awesomeness" signed by Executive Producer Eric Porterfield and Director Erik Proulx.
-Also, receive a special video thanks from them for your contribution and how your money is helping the film!Estimated delivery:Ships within the US only
+Also, receive a special video thanks from them for your contribution and how your money is helping the film!Estimated delivery:Only ships to: United States

-You will receive all of the above plus a 365 Days wristband, stress football and crew hat.Estimated delivery:Ships within the US only
+You will receive all of the above plus a 365 Days wristband, stress football and crew hat.Estimated delivery:Only ships to: United States

-You will receive all of the above plus a limited-edition 365 Days fungo shirt.Estimated delivery:Ships within the US only
+You will receive all of the above plus a limited-edition 365 Days fungo shirt.Estimated delivery:Only ships to: United States

 1 backer All gone!